-Kuroge Wagyu (Japanese Black Beef) is one of Japan’s most renowned delicacies.
-It consistently ranks among the top foods visitors hope to try while in Japan.
-In many cases, it is enjoyed as steak or prepared yakiniku-style.
+Kuroge Wagyu (Japanese Black Beef) is one of Japan’s most renowned delicacies, consistently ranking among the top foods visitors from overseas hope to try.
+Often, it is enjoyed as steak or prepared yakiniku-style.

-In line with Kyoto Niku Kappou Miyata’s commitment to serving only the choicest cuts, the restaurant makes use of Kuroge Wagyu Beef raised in Kyoto, which rivals other world-famous varieties like Kobe and Matsusaka Beef.
-Here, you can enjoy a course-style meal featuring a parade of dishes prepared using the refined techniques of traditional Japanese cuisine.
+Kyoto Niku Kappou Miyata restaurant serves only the choicest Kuroge Wagyu cuts from cattle raised in Kyoto—a beef that rivals other world-famous varieties, such as Kobe and Matsusaka Beef.
+Here, you can enjoy a course-style meal that features a series of dishes prepared using the refined techniques of traditional Japanese cuisine.

-The individual dishes that compose the course are entirely left to the chef’s expert discretion.
-Each course begins with an appetizer featuring Kuroge Wagyu Beef, followed by a soup that harmoniously blends Japanese soup stock with the umami flavor of beef, along with Chateaubriand grilled over high-grade charcoal, beef cutlets, and rice cooked in a clay pot together with beef.
-Among the many delicacies, the beef sandwiches served with tartar sauce made using shibazuke pickles are especially popular.
-You can also choose from among a wide selection of drinks to enjoy alongside your meal, including wine from Kyoto, Japanese whiskey, and shochu.
+The dishes that compose the course are entirely left to the chef’s expert discretion.
+It begins with an appetizer featuring Kuroge Wagyu beef, followed by a soup that harmoniously blends Japanese soup stock with the umami flavor of beef.
+There are also Chateaubriand grilled over high-grade charcoal, beef cutlets, and rice cooked in a clay pot together with beef.
+Among the many delicacies, the beef sandwiches served with tartar sauce made using shibazuke pickles (pickles with red shiso) are especially popular.
+You can also choose from a wide selection of drinks to enjoy with your meal, including wine from Kyoto, Japanese whiskey, and shochu.

-The restaurant is a short 8-minute walk north from Kyoto Station, and stands just west of Higashi Hongan-ji Temple.
+The restaurant is a short eight-minute walk north of Kyoto Station, and stands just west of Higashi Hongan-ji Temple.
 It is tucked away down a narrow alley between two houses that is just wide enough for a single person to pass through.
-Look for the lantern at the entrance—a helpful landmark to guide your way.
+Look for the lantern at the entrance to the restaurant.

-While Kuroge Wagyu Beef is of course delicious as steak or yakiniku, Kyoto Niku Kappou Miyata offers a more refined and creative approach to enjoying this prized beef.
-The diverse lineup of Kuroge Wagyu Beef dishes here is sure to become a memorable part of your trip—and a story worth sharing.
+While Kuroge Wagyu beef is, of course, as delicious as steak or yakiniku, Kyoto Niku Kappou Miyata offers a more refined and creative approach to enjoying this prized beef.
+Its varied selection of Kuroge Wagyu beef dishes is sure to become a memorable culinary adventure to talk about back home.

 Address